objcio/articles/2014-05-01-animating-custom-layer-properties.md

 }
 ```

-If we set `time` property to 1.5 we'll see that display is called with the new value:
+If we set the `time` property to 1.5, we'll see that display is called with the new value:

     2014-04-28 22:37:04.253 ClockFace[49145:60b] time: 1.500000